SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 1. In Sumo Logic, go to **Manage Data > Logs > Threat Intelligence**.
 1. Click **Add Indicators**.
 The dialog displays. <br/><img src={useBaseUrl('img/platform-services/threat-intelligence-add-indicators.png')} alt="Add threat intelligence indicators" style={{border: '1px solid black'}} width="500" />
 1. Select the format of the file to be uploaded:
     * **Normalized JSON**.
-A normalized JSON file. <br/>In the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource, see the [uploadNormalizedIndicators API](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) for information about the attributes to use.
-Your file must include the following attributes:
+A normalized JSON file.
+You can use this to load indicators from multiple sources.
+(For information about the attributes to use, see ["Indicator" in the STIX 2.1 specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_muftrcpnf89v).
+Also see the [uploadNormalizedIndicators API](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) in the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) resource.) <br/>Your file must include the following attributes:
        * **id** (string).
 ID of the indicator.
 For example, `indicator--d81f86b9-975b-4c0b-875e-810c5ad45a4f`.
        * **indicator** (string).
-Value of the indicator, such as an IP address, file name, email address, etc. For example, `182.158.1.1`.
+Value of the indicator, such as an IP address, file name, email address, etc. For example, `192.0.2.0`.
        * **type** (string).
 Type of the indicator.
 Following are valid values:
           * `domain-name:value`
           * `email-addr:value`